timmartin/margate/README.rst

 * ``extends`` nodes and ``block`` nodes that can be overridden in extending templates
 * Arbitrary nesting of the above (though this isn't well tested yet)
-* Embedding variable values in output (but without the ability to derefence variables or navigate collections)
+* Embedding expression values in output

 Operation
 ---------